 Odisha, one of the states served by Divine Word Missionaries India East Province, has a high concentration of people that the Indian government categorizes as Scheduled Castes and Scheduled Tribes.
 These terms refer to groups of historically disadvantaged indigenous people who are among India’s most impoverished.

-The school opened in a makeshift location in Kerjenga with 103 students in two classes (the equivalent of grade levels in America) of VI and VIII.
-A year later the school moved to its present location.
-During its 17 years of existence, Nabajyoti High School has grown in stature and built its credibility.
+During its 22 years of existence, Nabajyoti High School has grown in stature and built its credibility.
 It is recognized by local administration and education officials as an ideal school for the area.

-Today the school has 422 students—282 boys and 140 girls—in five classes, VI through X. Proving that the school is taking care of the impoverished groups, only one student of the 422 does not come from the Scheduled Castes, Scheduled Tribes or other weaker sections of the community.
+Today the school has 422 students—282 boys and 140 girls—in five classes, VI through X. The school prioritizes care for impoverished groups, as only one student of the 422 does not come from the Scheduled Castes, Scheduled Tribes or other weaker sections of the community.

 Being a tribal and low-caste stronghold, Pallahara’s environment is not conducive for education even though the families understand the importance of education.
 The area’s literacy rate is far below the state average, both for men and women.
 Poverty and underdevelopment of the area are the main causes of illiteracy, along with social ills such as drinking.